-- Create and curate the relevant and value adding content for each stage of the funnel.
+- Create and curate the relevant and value-adding content for each stage of the funnel.

-- Focus on building a powerful TOFU and lead generation to ensure your funnel has high volume of leads coming in.
+- Focus on building a powerful TOFU and lead generation to ensure your funnel has a high volume of leads coming in.

 - Personalise your content as much as possible according to the data and information you have about your prospects.